hannobraun/radish/README.md

 ## About

 Radish is an atypical framework for browser games.
-Contrary to most other frameworks, Radish isn't someone elses code that you just use from the outside.
+Contrary to most other frameworks, Radish isn't someone else's code that you just use from the outside.
 Radish's code lives in your game's repository, right next to your own code.
 You wish that one of Radish's features worked slightly different?
 Change it!
 Something's getting in your way?
 Throw it out!